rsdoiel/antenna/2024/health_2024.03.md

 date: 2024-01-17, from: Frontiers in Cellular and Infection Microbiology

 <sec><title>Introduction</title><p>Azole resistance has been increasingly reported and become an issue for clinical managements of invasive mycoses.
 New strategy with combination therapy arises as a valuable and promising alternative option.
-The aim of the present study is to investigate the <italic>in vitro</italic> combinational effect of proton pump inhibitors (PPIs) and azoles against pathogenic fungi.</p></sec><sec><title>Methods</title><p><italic>In vitro</italic> interactions of PPIs including omeprazole (OME), lansoprazole (LAN), pantoprazole (PAN), and rabeprazole (RAB), and commonly used azoles including itraconazole (ITC), posaconazole (POS), voriconazole (VRC) and FLC, were investigated via broth microdilution chequerboard procedure adapted from the CLSI M27-A3 and M38-A2.
-A total of 67 clinically isolated strains, namely 27 strains of <italic>Aspergillus</italic> spp., 16 strains of <italic>Candida</italic> spp., and 24 strains of dematiaceous fungi, were studied.
-C. parapsilosis (ATCC 22019) and A. flavus (ATCC 204304) was included to ensure quality control.</p></sec><sec><title>Results</title><p>PPIs individually did not exert any significant antifungal activity.
+The aim of the present study is to investigate the <italic>in vitro</italic> combinational effect of proton pump inhibitors (PPIs) and azoles against pathogenic fungi.</p></sec><sec><title>Methods</title><p><italic>In vitro</italic> interactions of PPIs including omeprazole (OME), lansoprazole (LAN), pantoprazole (PAN), and rabeprazole (RAB), and commonly used azoles including itraconazole (ITC), posaconazole (POS), voriconazole (VRC) and fluconazole (FLC), were investigated via broth microdilution chequerboard procedure adapted from the CLSI M27-A3 and M38-A2.
+A total of 67 clinically isolated strains, namely 27 strains of <italic>Aspergillus</italic> spp., 16 strains of <italic>Candida</italic> spp., and 24 strains of dematiaceous fungi, were studied. <italic>C. parapsilosis</italic> (ATCC 22019) and <italic>A. flavus</italic> (ATCC 204304) was included to ensure quality control.</p></sec><sec><title>Results</title><p>PPIs individually did not exert any significant antifungal activity.
 The combination of OME with ITC, POS, or VRC showed synergism against 77.6%, 86.6%, and 4% strains of tested pathogenic fungi, respectively, while synergism of OME/FLC was observed in 50% strains of <italic>Candida</italic> spp.
 Synergism between PAN and ITC, POS, or VRC was observed against 47.8%, 77.6% and 1.5% strains of tested fungi, respectively, while synergism of PNA/FLC was observed in 50% strains of <italic>Candida</italic> spp.
 Synergism of LAN with ITC, POS, or VRC was observed against 86.6%, 86.6%, and 3% of tested strains, respectively, while synergism of LAN/FLC was observed in 31.3% strains of <italic>Candida</italic> spp.
-Synergy of the combination of RAB with ITC, POS, or VRC was observed against 25.4%, 64.2%, and 4.5% of tested strains, respectively., synergism of RAB/FLC was observed in 12.5% of <italic>Candida</italic> spp..
+Synergy of the combination of RAB with ITC, POS, or VRC was observed against 25.4%, 64.2%, and 4.5% of tested strains, respectively, while synergism of RAB/FLC was observed in 12.5% of <italic>Candida</italic> spp..
 Among PPIs, synergism was least observed between RAB and triazoles, while among triazoles, synergism was least observed between VRC and PPIs.
-Among species, synergy was much more frequently observed in Aspergillus spp. and dematiaceous fungi as compared to <italic>Candida</italic> spp.
+Among species, synergy was much more frequently observed in <italic>Aspergillus</italic> spp. and dematiaceous fungi as compared to <italic>Candida</italic> spp.
 Antagonism between PPIs with ITC or VRC was occasionally observed in <italic>Aspergillus</italic> spp. and dematiaceous fungi.
 It is notable that PPIs combined with azoles showed synergy against azole resistant <italic>A. fumigatus</italic>, and resulted in category change of susceptibility of ITC and POS against <italic>Candida</italic> spp.</p></sec><sec><title>Discussion</title><p>The results suggested that PPIs combined with azoles has the potential to enhance the susceptibilities of azoles against multiple pathogenic fungi and could be a promising strategy to overcome azole resistance issues.
 However, further investigations are warranted to study the combinational efficacy in more isolates and more species, to investigate the underlying mechanism of interaction and to evaluate the potential for concomitant use of these agents in human.</p></sec>

 <span class="feed-item-link">
 <a href="https://www.frontiersin.org/articles/10.3389/fcimb.2024.1296151">https://www.frontiersin.org/articles/10.3389/fcimb.2024.1296151</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://www.frontiersin.org/articles/10.3389/fcimb.2024.1296151">Save to Pocket</a>